arnaubayon/UFD/README.md

 This repository contains the electronic supplementary material that supports the paper:

 *Bayón, A., Valero, D. & Franca, M. (2023).
-"Urban Flood Drifters (UFD): identification, classification and characterization".
-Proceedings of the Royal Society of Edinburgh Section A: Mathematical, Physical and Engineering Sciences (submitted).*
+"Urban Flood Drifters (UFD): identification, classification and characterization" (currently under revision).*

  **SUMMARY**